 - “Is there a way to have sex in a hostel without getting caught?

 - “Israel?
 Really?
 Isn’t that country at war right now?”

 While I cannot provide a concrete answer to all of them (specially not the fourth one!), I decided to create a small list of tips that can (and will) help you to improve your finances, and set you on the right path to travel way more this year than in the previous ones.

 If you’re a young non-wealthy person like me, traveling should be easy as long as you follow these seven magic steps.

-How to travel more #01: Stop thinking that traveling is for rich people only
+How to Travel More This 2019 #01: Stop thinking that traveling is for rich people only